Rajwantmishra/AI_Sidebar_Ext/Privacy_Policy.md

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy or the AI Sidebar Extension, please contact us at [your contact email].
+If you have any questions or concerns about this Privacy Policy or the AI Sidebar Extension, please contact me from Issus section.